Street Fighter II: The Animated Movie: 2006 DVD version

-An Uncut, Uncensored, Unleashed DVD version of the movie was released in North America on July 18, 2006, and addresses the complaints made about the censored English versions of the film in 1995.
-Unlike the previous unrated version released in the US, which was still censored, this release is uncut from the original Japanese version and, for the first time (for non-Japanese releases of the movie), contains the original Japanese soundtrack in addition to the English soundtrack (both featuring a new Dolby Digital 5.1 mix).
+An Uncut, Uncensored, Unleashed DVD version of the film was released in North America on July 18, 2006, and addresses the complaints made about the censored English versions of the film in 1995.
+Unlike the previous unrated version released in the US, which was still censored, this release is uncut from the original Japanese version and, for the first time (for non-Japanese releases of the film), contains the original Japanese soundtrack in addition to the English soundtrack (both featuring a new Dolby Digital 5.1 mix).
 It is a double-sided DVD, with one side containing the English dub with the English soundtrack and the other side containing the original Japanese voices with the original Japanese soundtrack with optional English subtitles.

 The video on the English and Japanese sides differ, though, with the Japanese side having a new, higher quality transfer from the original Japanese master.
-Like the original Japanese release and the UK release, the movie is presented in 1.85:1 non-anamorphic widescreen.
+Like the original Japanese release and the UK release, the film is presented in 1.85:1 non-anamorphic widescreen.
 The addition of Chun-Li's shower scene and a longer credit roll also makes the Japanese cut of the film longer by three minutes.
 The dubbed US and UK versions are still slightly cut.
 The English dubbed version has two instances of the word "fuck" in it.

-Prior to the 2016 Discotek release, the Australian release by Manga & Madman Entertainment was the only version of the movie to date on either DVD or Blu-ray that is completely uncut outside Japan.
+Prior to the 2016 Discotek release, the Australian release by Manga and Madman Entertainment was the only version of the film to date on either DVD or Blu-ray that is completely uncut outside Japan.
 At the time, Madman were not satisfied with the quality of any of the video masters available and instead created their own, using a transfer sourced from the original Japanese LaserDisc and applying both IVTC and DNR.
 The English dub on the disc is the original dub recorded by Manga Entertainment and Animaze, free from any editing of profanity and both English and Japanese dubs have been remixed into 5.1 audio.
-Easter eggs on the DVD contain three Japanese trailers for the movie as well as making available a version of the movie with the Japanese credits.
+Easter eggs on the DVD contain three Japanese trailers for the film as well as making available a version of the film with the Japanese credits.
 The aspect ratio of the Australian release is an anamorphic 1.77:1.